-Both garden waste and uncooked fruit and vegetable waste can be composted, breaking down into a soil-like material which can be used to fertilise flowers and plants and returns nutrients to your garden.
+Both garden waste and uncooked and cooked food (except meat) waste can be composted.
+It breaks down into a soil-like material which can be used to fertilise flowers and plants and returns nutrients to your garden.
 Composting is therefore a great method of reducing and reusing YOUR waste.
+It is also a cheap method of reusing your waste in two ways, you can use old pieces of wood and timber to build a composter and then use your food and garden waste to make compost.

 All kitchen food waste including cooked and uncooked food, meat, fish, bones, dairy products, bread, pasta, fruit scraps and vegetable peelings can be disposed of in a Food Waste Digester/Green Cone.
 The Digester breaks food down into carbon dioxide and nutrient rich water which drains away into the soil.